 Let’s cut to the chase: we don’t typically recommend appointing yourself as your LLC’s registered agent.
 But that’s not to say there are zero advantages to it.
 First off, by not hiring someone else, you can save some money.
 Second, if you’re already required to be present at your place of business every weekday from 9am to 5pm, you can kill two birds with one stone.

-And imagine this, if you will: a government official shows up on your doorstep, stands on your festive welcome mat, and serves you with a lawsuit while your family and/or employees look on.
+And imagine this, if you will: a government official shows up on your doorstep, stands on your festive welcome mat, and serves you with a lawsuit while your family, customers, and/or employees look on.
 It’s an embarrassing situation, and one you’ll likely want to avoid.
-Plus, keep in mind that a registered agent’s address is public record.
+Plus, keep in mind that a registered agent’s address is in the public record.
 Do you really want your home address in the public record?
 Probably not.

 2) A Lawyer or Accountant